Torres Vedras: History

 In comparison, the loyalty and sympathies of the Portuguese of the region were tested with the French invasions of the Peninsular Wars (1808–1810).
 Anticipating the final defeat of the French, General Delaborde's forces were defeated on 21 August 1808, at the battles of Roliça and Vimeiro, by the Anglo-Portuguese Army that had landed at Porto Novo.
 Junot, who had installed himself in the town, signed a truce and left the town, retreating towards Lisbon, but not before sacking the churches and convents along the way.

 Arthur Wellesley, later the Duke of Wellington and Marquess of Torres Vedras, began the construction (1809–1810) of the Lines of Torres Vedras that would extend to the sea.
 This fortified system, which included 152 forts and 628 redoubts, was marked by the Fort of São Vicente, in Torres Vedras.
 Ironically, the fort only saw battle after the French were removed from Portugal, when Cabralist forces (those supporting politician Costa Cabral) under the Duke of Saldanha, evicted Setembrist forces of the Count of Bonfim.

 Over 10,000 troops were involved in the bloody Battle of Torres Vedras, which resulted in the surrender of the Count's forces on 23 December 1846.
 The deaths of 400 men and 500 wounded, that included Lieutenant-Colonel Luís Mouzinho de Albuquerque, a liberal officer who disembarked in Mindelo and was later buried in the Church of São Pedro.

 Following much of its history in battle, Torres Vedras lapsed into years of progress and development, supported by the expansion of the rail-lines in 1886, the installation of the electrical grid in 1912, and finally the canalization of waters to the town by 1926.
 These changes helped support a growth, construction of new barrios and roadways, resulting in the town's reclassification as a city in 1979.

+On 28 January 2026, Storm Kristin caused a catastrophic impact with €37 million in damage in the municipality of Torres Vedras and 150 homes have suffered severe damage in the municipality.

 Geography

-Fronting the Atlantic Ocean, Torre Vedres is bordered by the municipalities of Lourinhã (to the north), Alenquer (to the east), Sobral de Monte Agraço (to the southeast) and Mafra (to the south).
+Fronting the Atlantic Ocean, Torres Vedras is bordered by the municipalities of Lourinhã (to the north), Alenquer (to the east), Sobral de Monte Agraço (to the southeast) and Mafra (to the south).
 A dispersed population, Torres Vedras includes 21 urban agglomerations, of which most have less than 200 inhabitants.
 Altogether the municipality has a population of 79,465.

 The municipality covers an area of 407.15 km2.
-Administratively, the municipality is divided into 13 civil parishes (freguesias):
+Administratively, the municipality is divided into 15 civil parishes (freguesias):